Dental Hygiene in Cats

 If you’re confident with your cat’s healthy diet, and you know you have appropriate chew toys, then you might first want to start out with How to Brush Cat Teeth.
 You’ll want a soft bristled toothbrush that is suitable for a cat’s mouth and some veterinarian toothpaste (like, C.E.T.
 Toothpaste Poultry Flavor 2.5 Oz.).
 If you do not have a veterinarian tooth brush, brush with no paste.
 Do not use human toothpaste on your cat’s teeth – cats do not have the ability to spit out their toothpaste, so they have to swallow it.
 Human toothpaste has too much fluorides and what not, that are not meant to be swallowed.

-Your vet should be able to tell you if your kitty needs a dental or not.
+Your vet should be able to tell you if your kitty needs a dental or not – there is no rule of thumb about how often they should be done.
+It’s completely subjective.

 Thank you to my mom’s gorgeous Caymus for showing off his pearly whites in the photo on this post.